memtest86plus/memtest86plus/README.md

 the make file to match the naming on your system.

-The GRUB configuration files contained in the `grub` directory are there for use on the test ISO, but also serve as an example of how to boot PCMemTest from GRUB.
+The GRUB configuration files contained in the `grub` directory are there for use on the test ISO, but also serve as an example of how to boot Memtest86+ from GRUB.

 ## Boot Options

-An intermediate bootloader may pass a boot command line to PCMemTest.
+An intermediate bootloader may pass a boot command line to Memtest86+.
 The command line may contain one or more options, separated by spaces.
 Each option consists of an option name, optionally followed by an `=` sign and one or more parameters, separated by commas.
 The following options are